ArtsiomChekh/ArtsiomChekh/README.md

 # Hello, world!
 I'm Artsiom Chekh.

 ### About me
-Passionate Scala and Java developer with 2+ years of experience with skills in mobile development, open source projects and back-end engineering.
+Passionate Scala and Java developer with 3+ years of experience with skills in back-end engineering, open source projects and mobile development.